koly6868/SoftwareEngineering2018/FirstLesson/readme.md

-First lesson of Margelov Vitaly
+First lesson of Undalov Nikolay